Teaching is a gift that allows you to make a positive difference to many lives.

 They also may want to move into head of department or deputy head teacher roles.
 Some teachers also go on to become lecturers at university.

-If you’re thinking about becoming a teacher, there are several steps you can take to get you started on your journey to gaining full Qualified Teacher Status (QTS).
+If you’re thinking about becoming a teacher, there are several steps you can take to help you get started on your journey to gaining full Qualified Teacher Status (QTS).

 - Why not try volunteering in your local primary or secondary school to see whether you like the classroom environment?
 You could also request the opportunity to volunteer across a range of different year groups if you’re struggling to decide which age you want to teach.